microsoft/PowerPlatformConnectors/independent-publisher-connectors/Xero/readme.md

 Using this API, you can authorise Power App or Power Automate to work with the Xero API sets.
 At present we're implementing:-

 * Xero OAuth 2.0 Client Authentication.
-This mirrors the existing Xero definitions, so inludes the retrieval of invoice information also.
+This mirrors the existing Xero definitions, so includes the retrieval of invoice information also.

 We plan to add the following
 * Accounting